What is Azure IoT Central?

 Customize the UI

-As a solution builder, you can also customize the IoT Central application UI for the operators who are responsible for the day-to-day use of the application.
-Customizations that a solution builder can make include:
+Customize the IoT Central application UI for the operators who are responsible for the day-to-day use of the application.
+Customizations you can make include:

 - Configuring custom dashboards to help operators discover insights and resolve issues faster.

 - Configuring custom analytics to explore time series data from your connected devices.

 - Defining the layout of properties and settings on a device template.

 Use the IoT Central application to manage the devices in your IoT Central solution.
 Operators do tasks such as:

 - Monitoring the devices connected to the application.

 - Troubleshooting and remediating issues with devices.